A unified weighting framework for evaluating nearest neighbour classification: Results

 \subsection{FRNN}

-For FRNN, we will evaluate the different types of rank-weights proposed in the literature, corresponding to the constant, linear and reciprocal kernel, in combination with linear distance-weights.
+For FRNN, we evaluate the different types of rank-weights proposed in the literature, corresponding to the constant, linear and reciprocally linear kernel, in combination with linear distance-weights.
 In addition, we evaluate Samworth rank- and distance-weights, motivated by their excellent performance with NN.

-Here we also find that Boscovich distance leads to higher AUROC than Euclidean ($p < 0.00086$) and Chebyshev ($p < 6.2 \cdot 10^{-10}$) distance for all combinations of kernels and scaling measures.
+As with NN and FNN, we find that Boscovich distance leads to higher AUROC than Euclidean ($p < 0.00085$) and Chebyshev ($p < 6.2 \cdot 10^{-10}$) distance for all combinations of kernels and scaling measures.

-The traditional choice for distance-weights is to use a linear kernel, but we find that the Samworth kernel performs better, although the difference is only weakly significant in combination with reciprocal rank-weights (Table~\ref{tab_p_values_frnn_distance_kernels}).
+The traditional choice for distance-weights is to use a linear kernel, but we find that the Samworth kernel performs better, although the difference is only weakly significant in combination with reciprocally linear rank-weights (Table~\ref{tab_p_values_frnn_distance_kernels}).
 Likewise, Samworth rank-weights appear to be the best choice, but the advantage over other kernels is only weakly significant (Table~\ref{tab_p_values_frnn_rank_kernels}).

 As with NN, the measures of dispersion $r_1$, $r_2$ and $r_{\infty}^*$ do not significantly outperform each other, but do outperform $r_{\infty}$, although even this latter fact is only weakly significant (Table~\ref{tab_p_values_frnn_scales}).